 “The Opportunity Collaboration was absolutely stunning!
-I was awestruck by the great insights on leading a superior management team and how to have good relations with donors which the instructors tackled in a brief, but concise way.
+I was awestruck by the great insights on leading a superior management team and how to have good relations with donors, tackled in a brief, concise way.
 For the first time in my life, I flew in a plane, visited a foreign nation and attended a high-profile conference.
 It was a life changing experience.
 Long live Opportunity Collaboration!” –

 Wiclif Otieno, Director, Kito International, Kenya.

 Cordes Fellows attend the full Opportunity Collaboration in Ixtapa, Mexico, and take part in all Delegate sessions.
 “At the Opportunity Collaboration, I honestly learned more in the past few days than in a semester in business school.” — Cynthia Koenig, Founder & Chief Executive Officer, Wello, USA.
 “From my learnings at Opportunity Collaboration I felt confident that it was time to start sharing my story, so I’m now sharing it across a variety of mediums.
 Thank you so much once again for the OC opportunity, it really was a personal and professional game changer.” — Adam Braun, Founder & Executive Director, Pencils of Promise, Cambodia.